ray-project/ray-llm/README.md

 Aviary allows you to easily add new models by adding a single configuration file.
 To learn more about how to customize or add new models, see the [Aviary Model Registry](models/README.md).

+# Frequently Asked Questions

+## How do I add a new model?

+The easiest way is to copy the configuration of the existing model's YAML file and modify it.
+See models/README.md for more details.

+## How do I deploy multiple models at once?

+You can run multiple models at once by running `aviary run` with multiple `--model` arguments, eg. `aviary run --model MODEL1 --model MODEL2`.

+Note that running `aviary run` multiple times will override the previous deployment and _NOT_ append to it.

+## How do I deploy a model to multiple nodes?

+All our default model configurations enforce a model to be deployed on one node for high performance.
+However, you can easily change this if you want to deploy a model across nodes for lower cost or GPU availability.
+In order to do that, go to the YAML file in the model registry and change `placement_strategy` to `PACK` instead of `STRICT_PACK`.

+## My deployment isn't starting/working correctly, how can I debug?

+There can be several reasons for the deployment not starting or not working correctly.
+Here are some things to check:
+1. You might have specified an invalid model id.
+2. Your model may require resources that are not available on the cluster.
+A common issue is that the model requires Ray custom resources (eg. `accelerator_type_a10`) in order to be scheduled on the right node type, while your cluster is missing those custom resources.
+You can either modify the model configuration to remove those custom resources or better yet, add them to the node configuration of your Ray cluster.
+You can debug this issue by looking at Ray Autoscaler logs ([monitor.log](https://docs.ray.io/en/latest/ray-observability/user-guides/configure-logging.html#system-component-logs)).
+3. Your model is a gated Hugging Face model (eg. meta-llama).
+In that case, you need to set the `HUGGING_FACE_HUB_TOKEN` environment variable cluster-wide.
+You can do that either in the Ray cluster configuration or by setting it before running `aviary run`.
+4. Your model may be running out of memory.
+You can usually spot this issue by looking for keywords related to "CUDA", "memory" and "NCCL" in the replica logs or `aviary run` output.
+In that case, consider reducing the `max_batch_prefill_tokens` and `max_batch_total_tokens` (if applicable).
+See models/README.md for more information on those parameters.

+In general, [Ray Dashboard](https://docs.ray.io/en/latest/serve/monitoring.html#ray-dashboard) is a useful debugging tool, letting you monitor your Aviary application and access Ray logs.

+A good sanity check is deploying the test model in tests/models/.
+If that works, you know you can deploy _a_ model.

 # Getting Help and Filing Bugs / Feature Requests